Qumulo/qacls/README.md

 ### KNOWN ISSUES:

-* Only works under Windows today (depends on pyad/pywin32)
+* qacls.py only works under Windows today (depends on pyad/pywin32)
 * `runtests` not useful yet, use runtests.bat on Windows